 - No refill pads included

-For our low-cost spay mop option we have the Addis metallic spray mop.
+For our low-cost spay mop option I have the Addis metallic spray mop.
 It’s a simple and functional floor mop that works really well on most hard floor types.
 It has a refillable water bottle that fastens securely into the mop handle.

 The mophead is a microfibre fleece material that absorbs dirt and grime well.
 It attaches with velcro and you can throw it in the washing machine when it’s dirty.
 As with our other microfibre spray mops, no bucket set is required.
 Simply use the trigger to release a controlled spray of floor cleaner and water.